slatex/sTeX/test/omdoc/otherarchive/README.md

 This is a mock Math Archive, it is used for the mathhub tests.
-Do not run make over it.
+* `META-INF` has the archive metadata
+* `source` the sTeX sources
+* more subdirs (called dimensions in an archive) may be genreated, they are ignored in `.gitignore`.